mzazakeith/100-days-of-code-challenge/README.md

 ## 100-days-of-code-challenge

-Challenge on hold for now to resume November 12th
+Challenge on hold for now